patelpurvip/MissionMars-briefing/README.md

 ## Flask app versions & Installation

 ### 1) Local deployment w/a local MongoDB database (using splinter)
 The original version is designed to store information collected from the scrape in a local mongo database, and to run the app deploying the webpage locally, through Flask.
-The scrape (initiated by clicking the button on the webpage while flask is running the app) is run through Chromedriver.Chromedriver visits each url in the scrape code, scrapes the requested information, stores it locally in MongoDB, and closes out.
+The scrape (initiated by clicking the button on the webpage while flask is running the app) is run through Chromedriver.
+Chromedriver visits each url in the scrape code, scrapes the requested information, stores it locally in MongoDB, and closes out.
 Mongo then provides the information from the latest scrape to the webpage via Flask while the Flask app is running locally.

 ### 2) Local deployment w/ online Mongo Atlas database (using splinter)
 details coming soon